dell/karavi-resiliency/docs/DEPLOYING.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# Deploying Podmon
+# Deploying Karavi Resiliency

-Podmon is deployed as part of the CSI driver deployment.
+Karavi Resiliency is deployed as part of the CSI driver deployment.
 The drivers can be deployed either by a _helm chart_ or by the _Dell CSI Operator_.
 For the alpha (Tech.
 Preview) phase, only _helm chart_ installation is supported.

+For information on the PowerFlex CSI driver, see (PowerFlex CSI Driver)[https://github.com/dell/csi-powerflex].
+For information on the Unity CSI driver, see (Unity CSI Driver)[https://github.com/dell/csi-unity].

 Configure all the helm chart parameters described below before deploying the drivers.

 ## Helm Chart Installation

-The drivers that support Helm chart deployment allow podmon to be _optionally_ deployed by variables in the chart.
+The drivers that support Helm chart deployment allow Karavi Resiliency to be _optionally_ deployed by variables in the chart.
 There is a _podmon_ block specified in the _values.yaml_ file of the chart that will look similar the text below by default:

 ```
 # Podmon is an optional feature under development and tech preview.